 Tailings placement compaction was tested throughout the year to monitor the performance goal of achieving 90 percent or greater compaction relative to a standard Proctor density.
 KGCMC staff utilizes a Troxler Model 3430 nuclear moisture-density gauge to measure wet density and percent moisture content of placed tailings.
-Typically one or more sites per active placement cell are selected on a monthly basis and single of 4 minute measurement at a 12-inch depth is taken.
+Typically one or more sites per active placement cell are selected on a monthly basis and sampled by a nuclear densometer at a 12-inch depth.
 Dry densities are calculated and compared to laboratory measured standard Proctors.